sixcious/url-incrementer/README.md

 - 2 Extra Increment Decrement Shortcuts that will only activate on your saved/enabled URLs.
 You can set easier 1-key shortcuts for these sites and still keep the "quick" increment / decrement keys!
 This goes back to URLI's original design in 1.0/2.0 and removes the need to have Quick Checkboxes and a less flexible "all or nothing" approach.
 - Download Features: 1.
 Manually select/deselect items to download by clicking the checkboxes (applies only to the current URL you're on) 2.
 Save each URL's downloads in a new subfolder (experimental)
 - Help Guide: Click the ? in the Setup UI for detailed help guide on how the extension works
+- Bug fix: popup.html and options.html rewritten in valid HTML 5

+What's New in Version 5.4 (7/26/2018)
+- To ensure compatibility with older Chrome versions (Min Version 55+), replaced Lookbehind regex for finding the part in the URL to increment with an equivalent non-lookbehind regex
 - Error Skipping Improvement: Reduced redirect false alarms by maintaining the current state with the server (added "credentials same-origin" to the fetch request)
-- Bug fix: Now ensuring the toolbar icon and the Internal Shortcuts declarativeContent rule are correctly re-set when the extension first starts as opposed to when the extension just updates (e.g. covers a Chrome bug use-case when the declarativeContent rule is lost when the extension is simply disabled and re-enabled)
+- Now ensuring the toolbar icon and the Internal Shortcuts declarativeContent rule are correctly re-set when the extension first starts as opposed to when the extension just updates (e.g. covers a Chrome bug use-case when the declarativeContent rule is lost when the extension is simply disabled and re-enabled)
-- Bug fix: popup.html and options.html rewritten in valid HTML 5

 What's New in Version 5.3 (7/4/2018)
 - Error Skipping now supports any combination of HTTP Response codes!
 Just check the custom checkbox in the options and enter any combinations of codes you want separated by commas!